utilmeta/utype/docs/en/guide/func.md

 	"""
 ```

-As you can see, whether the parameter fails to complete the conversion or the returned result fails to complete the conversion, an error is thrown
+As you can see, whether the parameter fails to parse or the returned result fails to parse, an error is thrown

 ### Asynchronous function
-Utype also supports the type resolution of asynchronous functions, which are declared in the same way as synchronous functions.
+utype also supports parsing asynchronous functions, which are declared in the same way as synchronous functions.
 Let’s use an asynchronous HTTP client code as an example.

 ```python
 import aiohttp